admin-else/infinity-scrape/README.md

 ### Step 4: Install Python Dependencies

-Infinity Scraper relies on certain Python libraries to function (its just requests).
+Infinity Scrape relies on certain Python libraries to function (its just requests).
 You can install these dependencies using the following command:

 ```bash
 pip install -r requirements.txt